lrq3000/pyFileFixity/README.md

 - TestDisk: for file scraping, when nothing else worked.
 - dd_rescue: for disk scraping (allows to forcefully read a whole disk at the bit level and copy everything it can, passing bad sector with options to retry them later on after a first full pass over the correct sectors).
 - ZFS: a file system which includes ecc correction directly.
 The whole filesystem, including directory tree meta-data, are protected.
 If you want ecc protection on your computer for all your files, this is the way to go.
+- Encryption: technically, you can encrypt your files without losing too much redundancy, as long as you use an encryption scheme that is block-based such as DES: if one block gets corrupted, it won't be decryptable, but the rest of the files' encrypted blocks should be decryptable without any problem.
+So encrypting with such algorithms leads to similar files as non-solid archives such as deflate zip.
+Of course, for very long term storage, it's better to avoid encryption and compression (because you raise the information contained in a single block of data, thus if you lose one block, you lose more data), but if it's really necessary to you, you can still maintain high chances of recovering your files by using block-based encryption/compression.

 Todo
 -------